-With almost daily reports of failings in school management, school discipline and the curriculum, what can be done to improve educational outcomes for everyone?
+With almost daily reports of failings in school management, what can be done to improve educational outcomes for everyone?

 "A well-researched, closely argued and scholarly book, combining theory with vivid contemporary examples, this is a good read that deals with a topic that is extremely timely and relevant."
 Peter Moss, UCL Institute of Education, University College London

 "A mandatory read for all education stakeholders.
 Thomson forensically analyses how privatisation in the UK facilitates corrupt practices, compromises efficiency and effectiveness, and damages trust in public institutions."
 Jill Blackmore, Deakin University

 “In this probing interrogation, Thomson reveals a schooling system behaving badly and argues instead for systems grounded in integrity and practices that restore trust.
 Only then can we escape our current education muddle.”
 Trevor Gale, University of Glasgow